Written By Sam Heward

-As we’ve mentioned previously in Ultra X Media, one of the most important aspects of race strategy is hydration.
+As we’ve mentioned previously, one of the most important aspects of race strategy is hydration.
 It is also something that is often managed poorly.
 This can have a devastating impact, both on performance and physical condition.

 Staying hydrated does not simply mean drinking lots, rather it is principally about maintaining the correct balance of electrolytes whilst maintaining hydration levels, and this will be different for everyone.

 The stresses placed on the body in an extreme environment like Jordan or Sri Lanka mean that most people do consider it when planning their race fueling, but it’s not an easy thing to work out.

 We are therefore delighted to announce that for Ultra X Jordan we are teaming up with Precision Hydration – “The Sweat Experts”.
 This is a key partnership for us and means that we get to give our customers the best possible opportunity to create the right hydration plan.

 All competitors for Ultra X Jordan will be able to benefit from a free online Sweat Test to learn about their personal hydration requirements.
 They will also have access to an initial plan and a discount on Precision Hydration electrolyte drinks, that match how they sweat.

 PH’s products are also going to be available out in Jordan to help you start and stay hydrated during the event.

 To many, doing a Sweat Test may seem like an odd step in preparing for an ultramarathon.
 However, by working out your sweat rate and, importantly “saltiness”, it is possible to work out 1) how much fluid you are likely to lose over the course of a race, and 2) how much salt you lose in that sweat (and as a result how much of both you need to take on board to keep the engine topped up).